 Several manufacturers produce low-priced clippers, but the Wahl Pro Ion Lithium Cordless Pet Clipper won our best clipper for the money award.
 The clipper runs at a whopping 6,000 SPM, and the blade adjusts to 30mm, 15mm, and 10 mm.
 With less than a pound of weight, the Wahl clipper is one of the lightest models in our reviews.
 It also includes a quick charge function that allows you to charge it for 15 minutes for additional grooming.

 If you like products that include tons of extras, you’ll appreciate the additional accessories like the grooming and styling DVD, stainless-steel scissors, seven attachment guide combs, styling comb, blade oil, blade guard, cleaning brush, and a durable storage case.
-The Wahl Clipper is ideal for beginner groomers, but it’s a little too noisy for skittish pups.
+The Wahl Clipper is ideal for beginner groomers but a little too noisy for skittish pups.

 3. Oster Volt Lithium-Ion Cordless Pet Clipper – Premium Choice

 |Price range||Very high|

 The Oster Volt Lithium-Ion Cordless Pet Clipper is our top pick of premium models.
 Unlike most cordless trimmers, the Oster Volt has a detachable battery, and the charger includes a port for an extra battery, so you can charge two at once when you need to trim several pets.
 The durable clipper uses a single-speed, heavy-duty motor that operates at 2,400 SPM.
 Although it does not offer the higher speeds of other models, several customers mentioned the clippers did not bind up or hesitate on thick matted fur like the faster trimmers they used.